Overview

 While it is the general policy of Osprey to charge fees to its clients in accordance with the fee

-schedule in effect at the time of executing the investment management agreement.
-Fees may be
+schedule in effect at the time of executing the investment advisory agreement, fees are subject

-subject to negotiation based upon a number of factors, including, but not limited to: (1) the type
+to negotiation based upon a number of factors, including, but not limited to: (1) the type of

 management or anticipated client additions to assets under management; and (4) the service